onekiloparsec/SwiftAA/README.md

 Prefixes & Conventions
 ----

 Needless to say how different the syntax is between C, C++, Objective-C and Swift.
-The main guideline in writting SwiftAA was to build an Objective-C(++) layer that follow *strictly* the methods and interfaces of the underlying C++ library.
+The main guideline in writting SwiftAA was to build a C(++) layer that follow *strictly* the methods and interfaces of the underlying C++ library.
 Only the name of some variables were a bit "Objective-C-fied" (to avoid prefix them with the one-letter type, 'b' for boolean etc').

-As Objective-C lacks namespaces, everything must be prefixed.
+As C lacks namespaces, everything must be prefixed.
 It is a convention to use 3-letters prefixes in Objective-C. KPC stands for "kiloparsec" and is "my" usual prefix.
 I chose to keep the AA prefix that belongs to the C++ library as well.
 Hence the (rather long) 5-letters *KPCAA* prefix of all methods.

-The constraint of having an Objective-C layer first comes from the fact that no C++ code can be written directly alongside Swift code (in the same file).
+The constraint of having an C layer first comes from the fact that no C++ code can be written directly alongside Swift code (in the same file).
 And Swift doesn't have the header/implementation split into different files.
 Hence one must write a Objective-C++/C wrapper around it, with name prefixes.
+Additionally, this codebase is compatible with Swift on Linux, and Objective-C is largely unavailable there - and thus the `AABridge` layer is built in C.

 Branches